-USUAL NEONATAL DOSE

-Based on pharmacokinetic parameters and reported clinical experience in preterm and term neonates WHOSE TRACHEA WAS INTUBATED, continuous intravenous infusions of midazolam should be initiated at a rate of 0.03 mg/kg/hr (0.5 mcg/kg/min) in neonates

-- < 32 weeks and 0.06 mg/kg/hr (1 mcg/kg/min) in neonates > 32 weeks.
+INTRAVENOUS INFUSION USUAL NEONATAL DOSE For sedation in critical care Based on pharmacokinetic parameters and reported clinical midazolam is rapidly administered experience in preterm and term neonates WHOSE TRACHEA WAS INTUBATED, continuous intravenous infusions of midazolam should be initiated at a rate of 0.03 mg/kg/hr (0.5 mcg/kg/min) in neonates < 32 weeks and 0.06 mg/kg/hr (1 mcg/kg/min) in neonates > 32 weeks.
 Intravenous loading doses should not be used in neonates, rather the infusion may be run more rapidly for the first several hours to establish therapeutic plasma levels.
 The rate of infusion should be carefully and frequently reassessed, particularly after the first 24 hours so as to administer the lowest possible effective dose and reduce the potential for drug accumulation.
-Hypotension may be observed in patients who are critically ill and in preterm and term infants, particularly those receiving - fentanyl and/or when midazolam is administered rapidly.
-Due to an increased risk of apnea, extreme caution is recap needle. advised when sedating preterm and former preterm patients whose trachea is not intubated
+Hypotension may be observed in patients who are critically ill and in preterm and term infants, particularly those receiving fentanyl and/or when midazolam is administered rapidly.
+Due to an increased risk of apnea, extreme caution is advised when sedating pretern and former preterm patients whose trachea is not intubated.